 for information regarding stamp duty exemptions, forms and requirements for transfers between married or de facto partners call OSR on 9685 2122 or go to the OSR website to download appropriate OSR forms.
 You must have the Transfer form stamped/marked by OSR before presenting it to LPI even though you may be exempt from paying stamp duty.

 From 1 July 2016, conveyancing documents able to be processed on Electronic Duties Return (EDR), will no longer be assessed at OSR.
 For more information, visit www.osr.nsw.gov.au.

 2. Notice of sale (NOS) form

-Customers can complete and lodge an online Notice of sale (NOS) form available from the Online shop.
+Customers can complete and lodge an online Notice of sale (NOS) form available from LPI Online.
 Hard copy versions can be obtained from our Sydney office or law stationers.
 A NOS form can be mailed to you if you call 1300 052 637.